erroronline1/caro/readme.md

 * Supported image types are JPG, JPEG, GIF and PNG.
 If other image types are supposed to be part of a documentation provide them using file uploads.
 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.
 * Only one timezone is supported.

+### Safaris special needs
+as opposed to proper browsers.
+At least on macOS.

+Tests:
+* rendertest **passed**
+* toast **passed**
+* dialog **passed**
+* serviceworker **passed**
+* document composer **passed**
+* notifications **failed on macOS desktop**
+* scanner *pending*
+* stlviewer **failed due to WebGL-implementation bug within WebKit** [1](https://discussions.apple.com/thread/255393181), [2](https://discussions.apple.com/thread/255658137?answerId=260549714022#260549714022)

+Notes:
+* Notifications in Safari might only work on mobile if the application is added to the home screen as a progressive web app via the *Share*-option.
+* Styling is slightly different because of inconsistent following of web standards
+* WebGL-implementation reportedly seems to have a bug, so the STL-Viewer does not work. [test function](https://get.webgl.org)
+* Disclaimer: it is possible that some restrictions happen because of a self signed certificate for the developer environment SSL-connection.
+Trust settings were unsuccessful on macOS as well.
+Also there may be limits due to a virtual test environment.

+Albeit Safari being capable of displaying most of the content and contributing reliable to records it is highly recommended to use a webbrowser that adheres to current standards.
+Firefox and Edge show no issues on the test environment.

 ## Customisation
 * The manual is intentionally editable to accomodate it to users comprehension, but set up with default entries on installation.
 You can customize the _install.default.XX.ini for the selected default language prior to the installation process.